 Moreover, some people will have had their problems caused by a past trauma.
 This past trauma can be analysed and spoken about.

-Typical sex problems include pain, anxiety, delayed or premature, ejaculation, erectile dysfunction and loss of libido.
+Typical sex problems include pain, anxiety, erectile dysfunction and loss of libido.

 Advantages of Sex Therapy

 There are a few advantages to Sex Therapy: